2020 Editorial Calendar

 April: Clean Water

-This campaign coincides with World Water Day (March 22, 2020) and will examine how a data-informed approach improves sustainable clean water access globally.
+This campaign dove into World Water Day (March 22, 2020) and specifically examined how a data-informed approach can improve sustainable clean water access globally.

 October: Food Security